quentin-ld/zenpress/readme.txt

 Following features are included :

 = Settings subpage 🧰 =
-* Find presets to help you configure your ZenPress.
+* Organized interface with vertical tabs for easy navigation between categories (Core, Gutenberg, WooCommerce, Tools).
+* Features grouped by subcategories (Performance, Security, User Interface) with visual icons for quick identification.
+* Three ready-to-use presets: Corporate website, Blog, and E-commerce - each optimized for specific site types.
-* Every action is documented so that you understand what you are doing and the benefits.
+* Every action is documented with descriptions so that you understand what you are doing and the benefits.
+* Fully accessible interface with ARIA-compliant tabs and complete keyboard navigation support.
 * Native WordPress interface, benefits from Gutenberg's new features and the site editor.

-=  performance =
+= Core - Performance =

 * Disable adjacent posts link tags.
 * Disable dashicons.